Solutions for Solving a Bad Company Reputation

 • When Apple announced they would give away three months of free music but not pay the artists for their work, musician Taylor Swift fired back at the practice.
 Apple not only admitted their misstep but publicly apologized to Swift and other artists on social media (where Swift has a massive following and frequently interacts with the public) where their apology was viewed by one particular group of important people… Swift’s fans.

-• When fast food restaurant KFC faced a shortage of chicken in the UK, they took out an advertisement with a bit of humor and a spin on their logo, rearranging the words into an expletive to comment on their shortcoming.
+• When fast food restaurant KFC faced a shortage of chicken in the UK, it created an advertisement with a bit of humor and a spin on its logo, rearranging the words into an expletive to comment on its shortcoming.

 These tactics worked partly because these companies had garnered a great deal of goodwill through their reputations.
 However, the best way to get in front of the problem is not to wait for a crisis to arise.
-Executives that spend most of their energy handling reputation threats once they surface are partaking in crisis management, not reputation management.
-The latter requires being proactive in building a reputation as well as assessing existing and potential threats to the company’s reputation.
+Executives who spend most of their energy handling reputation threats once they surface are partaking in crisis management, not reputation management.
+The latter requires being proactive in building a reputation and assessing existing and potential threats to the company’s reputation.

 So what can you do to be more proactive about protecting your company’s reputation?